 Figure 2: East City Park Sidewalk

-The City's Sidewalk Replacement Program has started again for the year and we are still taking requests for estimates.
-Please feel free to contact us if you are interested in joining this program and we will get you on the list.
+The City's 2016 Sidewalk Replacement Program is now underway and we are still taking requests for estimates.
+Please feel free to contact our office if you are interested in joining this program.